kylebakerio/stats-in-vr/README.md

       </a-entity>
 ```

-### make the stats panel a fixed item in your scene's space, remaining there whether in vr or not:
+### make the stats panel a fixed item in your scene's space, remaining there whether in vr or not
 stick a VR panel somewhere you want in the scene, and make it stay there, whether you're in VR or not.
 ```html
 <a-scene vr-super-stats="anchorel:#the-box;position:0 .4 0; alwaysshow3dstats:true; show2dstats:false;" >